Last Updated on

 In my small kitchen, the work of cleaning and brining chickens is downsized as I only handle one or two birds at a time.
 Despite health and safety messages warning not to wash chicken due to the potential spread of bacteria, I still follow the process of cleaning and brining each bird before using it.

 The process I follow is outlined below.
 It really makes a difference to the final dish.
 It is important to limit the work space so it will be easy to clean with detergent and hot water after the task is over.

 - 3 tbsp salt

 - 1 tbsp ground ginger

-- Delicately insert your fingers between the skin and the meat, trying to separate them as you go while keeping the skin intact, especially if your recipe calls for roasting the chicken.
+- Delicately insert your fingers between the skin and the meat, trying to separate them as you go while keeping the skin intact, especially if your recipe calls for roasting the chickens.

 - Rub the chickens inside out with half of the salt and some of the lemon wedges.
 You could add ginger at this stage if using it.

 - Put the chickens in a deep bucket or container and top them with cold fresh water.
-Add the vinegar, the salt and the lemon juice from the rest of the lemon.
-Add the wedges to the water as well.
-Set aside for at least 30 min, covered.
+Add the vinegar, the salt and the lemon juice from the remaining lemon.
+Add the squeezed lemon wedges to the water as well.
+Set aside for at least 30 minutes, covered.

 - Slide your hand again between the skin and the meat and again pull any lumpy or slimy fat still trapped in between.
 After the brining stage, this becomes much easier and the lumps that resisted before will come off easily.

 - If you plan to keep the skin on, make sure you pull out any bits of feather or plumes.
 If you have a gas hob, hover the chicken above a flame as this will burn those unwanted bits.
 Wash the bird once done.